wp-plugins/oik/trunk/readme.txt

 8. oik shortcode selection dialog

 == Changelog ==
+= 1.9 =
+* Added: oik-bbpress to cater for expanded shortcodes in titles used as text attributes
+* Added: oik-header support for custom header background images with the Twenty Eleven theme
+* Changed: [bw_wtf] now prints the post or page id (only works for the main post, not nested posts)
-= 1.8 =
+* Changed: wrote a brief comment about ticket #17567 and shortcodes with hyphens = 1.8 =
 * Added: [bw_blockquote] and [bw_cite} shortcode - to overcome problems with wpautop()
 * Added: cite() function for bw API